yusufislamyakin/LM2596-Integrated-Circuit/README.md

 - The switching node (L1–D1 connection) is kept as small as possible.
 - Output capacitor is placed close to the inductor.
 - Feedback path is kept short and away from noisy areas.
+- PCB layout is optimized to minimize switching noise and improve efficiency

 ## Tools Used
 - KiCad